JanJiracek/english-for-designers/07-thesis-abstract/index.md

-# Coporate the identity of the fictional Formula 1 racing circuit in Prague
+# Coporate identity of the fictional Formula 1 racing circuit in Prague

 by Jan Jiráček who used IMRaD method hihi